 The thermal springs of the baths are a center of Thermal Tourism, as they are used by their visitors mainly for therapeutic purposes.
-At the main gushing point (hydrotherapy center), the water has a temperature of 37.2 C, the source of the square 36.4 C and the cold spring, which is also located in the square, 15 C. The hot water has a thermal effect and is drinkable.
-Visitors use it for bath therapy, toning and relaxation, while the waters help fight circulatory, respiratory, rheumatic, gynecological and dermatological diseases.
+At the main gushing point (hydrotherapy center), the water has a temperature of 37.2 C, the source of the square at 36.4 C, and the cold spring, which is also located in the square, at 15 C. The hot water has a thermal effect and is drinkable.
+Visitors use it for bath therapy, toning, and relaxation, while the waters help fight circulatory, respiratory, rheumatic, gynecological, and dermatological diseases.
 Also, mineral water therapy is indicated for diseases of the liver, kidneys, bile, digestive, and urinary system.

 In the area of the spa town, there are many hotel units, but also restaurants and taverns with delicious delicacies.